adam-lafontaine/CMS/blog/posts/[012][Web sockets].md

 }
 ```

-We can make all of these functions look identical for both operating systems with some strategic type aliasing preprocessor macros.
+We can make all of these functions look identical for both operating systems with some strategic type aliasing and preprocessor definitions.

 ```cpp
 #if defined(_WIN32)